orbekk/master/README.md

 be working fairly well, a commit is tagged as the release version.

 ### Next release
+* Advertise new master.

+### 0.3
-* Branch: master
+* Tag: 0.3
 * Centralized network discovery: Enables network discovery on networks that don't support UDP broadcasts.
-* Master takeover: When the master dies, another client should take over.
+* Master takeover: When the master dies, another client takes over.
   This version does not recover inconsistent state.
-This version will not work on Android.
+  This version does not advertise the new master URL.
 * UDP broadcast discovery no longer supported.
 Uses centralized discovery only.

 ### 0.2